Electric Field Distortions in Surface Ion Traps with Integrated Nanophotonics: Electrode Geometry and Simulation Setup

 \section{Electrode Geometry and Simulation Setup}

 For the discussions in this paper, we use a design of a surface ion trap from reference \cite{Allc2010}.
 We modified the width of the center DC electrodes and RF electrodes to confine Yb$^{+}$ ions at a height of 100 $\mu$m above the surface on the trap axis which is defined as the central axis of the trap in z-direction at the target ion height.
-Figure \ref{fig:top_view_ion_trap} shows a top view of the electrode geometry.
+Figure \ref{fig:top_view_ion_trap} shows a top view of the electrode geometry. \\

 The height of 100 µm is selected to balance the trade-off between mitigating surface-induced heating \cite{Epstein2007,Deslauriers2006} and maintaining sufficient trapping depth for stable ion confinement.
 The trapping field is generated by the application of a RF (radio frequency) potential and DC (direct current) potentials to the corresponding electrodes.
-Given a RF amplitude of $U_\mathrm{RF} = 100 $ V and a RF frequency of $\frac{\Omega_\mathrm{rf}}{2\pi} = 16$ MHz, we obtain a secular frequency of $\nu_{sec} = 1.9 $ MHz and a trapping depth of 103.01 meV for a $^{172}$Yb$^+$ ion.
+Given a RF amplitude of $U_\mathrm{RF} = 100 $ V and a RF frequency of $\frac{\Omega_\mathrm{rf}}{2\pi} = 16$ MHz, we obtain a secular frequency of $\nu_\mathrm{sec} = 1.9 $ MHz and a trapping depth of 103.01 meV for a $^{172}$Yb$^+$ ion.
 The relevant dimensions of the electrodes are detailed in Table \ref{tab:dimensions}.

 To integrate optical components into the surface trap, we adapted the layer stack-up from reference \cite{Mehta2020} in the design as depicted in figure \ref{fig:cross_view_ion_trap_aperture}.
 A waveguide layer with grating outcouplers is implemented beneath the electrodes.
 Light is coupled into this layer, guided, and subsequently coupled out vertically by grating outcouplers through apertures in the gold electrodes.
+All apertures shown in the schematic figures throughout this paper are drawn for illustrative purposes only and are not to scale, as both their size and position are treated as variable parameters in the simulations.